ktrotek/InventoryWizart/README.md

 ```

-- **macOS monitor serials/year** are often *not* exposed by the OS, especially on Apple Silicon.
+- macOS monitor serials/year are often *not* exposed by the OS.
 The model name is reliable; `Serial` and `Year` may be blank.
-Built-in laptop displays have no separate serial.
-This is a platform limitation, not a bug.